tvaneerd/isocpp/observer_ptr.md

 5. `observer_ptr` helps prevent overuse of `shared_ptr` as a function param
 6. `observer_ptr` is a post-modern tool for **_transitioning a codebase_** to more modern C++.

 Personally, I come across these uses _weekly_.
+Note that I listed the oft-sited "transitioning a codebase" as sixth in order of importance (IMO).

+Details/Explanations of each:

 ---